 On May 1, 2015, The Sexual Assault Centre of London will be conducting their major fundraiser, Wine, Dine and Showtime.
 BPW London is proud to be a Companion Sponsor of this event.
 For more information about this event, click here.

 Colleen Sharen, BPW London member and Associate Professor, Management & Organizational Studies, Brescia University College was BPW London's March 17, 2015 speaker.
 The topic was "Closing the Entrepreneurial Gap".
-Colleen explored reasons why the percentage of Canadian small and medium businesses are owned or co-owned by women is low.
+Colleen explored the reasons, why the percentage of Canadian small and medium businesses are owned or co-owned by women, is low.
 BPW London donated to Brescia University College's Entrepreneurship Program the door prize proceeds.